Toby On ‘This Is Us’ Wears Fat Suit, Chris Sullivan Fans Shocked

 Page Six also shared last Tuesday that Chris Sullivan sports a fat suit, complete with prosthetic jowls, for This Is Us filming, making the NBC comedy-drama series “even more interesting.”

-According to the Page Six article, Susan Kelechi Watson, who co-stars with Chris Sullivan in This Is Us as character, Beth Pearson, actually revealed to This Is Us fans that the character, Toby, wears a fat suit on set.
+According to the Page Six article, Susan Kelechi Watson, who co-stars with Chris Sullivan in This Is Us as Beth Pearson, actually revealed to This Is Us fans that Toby, wears a fat suit on set.

 Us Weekly first shared the news that Chris Sullivan wears a fat suit, after fans of This Is Us noticed a “slimmed-down Sullivan” walking the red carpet during this year’s awards season, including at the 74th Golden Globe Awards, broadcast live on January 8, where This Is Us was nominated for Best Television Series – Drama.